shouqalbdrani/ProfilePage_/README.md

 I use another column for name and bio so it can be under each other

-Stored the picture with profile_image inside build/
+Stored the picture with profile_image inside app/src/main/res/drawable/profile_image.png and use it in Image

 Final Row use for button Follow me and for aappear followers counter